jhollway/jameshollway.com/content/post/Santos/index.md

     ##  ODA | commitment
     ##  ODA | long-term predictability

-##### Against reflecting both A and B2, Southern delegations proved much more willing to broach the topic of ODA, with the North’s sole mention concerning innovative finance rather than more straightforwardly poverty or Southern themes such as “LDCs” (India), “commitment” (India) and “long-term predictability” (LDCs).
+##### Again reflecting both A and B2, Southern delegations proved much more willing to broach the topic of ODA, with the North’s sole mention concerning innovative finance rather than more straightforwardly poverty or Southern themes such as “LDCs” (India), “commitment” (India) and “long-term predictability” (LDCs).

 Table 39.
-KIWC: Individual\* (OWG2)
+KWIC: Individual\* (OWG2)

     ## Keyword-in-context with 2 matches.
     ##                      [G77.pdf, 764] protection system empowerment | individuals